-Applicants will be considered for an interview for the Nebraska Medicine - Clarkson Family Medicine Residency if the applicant completed a four-week clinical clerkship at CFM within the last 12 months OR their application meets the following criteria:
+Applicants will be considered for an interview at Clarkson Family Medicine if their application meets the following criteria:

 - The application is submitted through the Electronic Residency Application Service (ERAS).
 You can find our program on ERAS as: Clarkson Regional Health Service Program #1203021498.

-- The applicant has or will graduate from medical school in the past three years.
+- The applicant has graduated or will graduate from medical school in the past three years.

-- The applicant must has passed USMLE Step 1 or COMLEX Level I.
+- The applicant has passed USMLE Step 1 or COMLEX Level I

 - The applicant has passed USMLE Step 2 – CK or COMLEX Level 2 – CE

-- USMLE Step 2 – CS or COMLEX Level 2 – PE must be passed by the rank order certification deadline.
+- USMLE Step 2 – CS or COMLEX Level 2 – PE must be passed by the rank order certification deadline date.
 It is recommended that these exams be taken by December 1st so results are available promptly.

 - The applicant has clinical experience in the United States within the past 12 months.

-- A positive letter of recommendation from a Family Medicine Physician
+- Application includes a letter of recommendation from a Family Medicine Physician

 These criteria apply to students applying through ERAS in the standard NRMP Match program and do not necessarily apply to the students participating in the SOAP process.